bowencool/blog/src/content/blog/offsite-disaster-recovery-for-unraid-with-rclone.md

 Aliyun Drive does not have direct support, but is supported through the implementation of one of the standard protocols mentioned earlier, WebDAV.

-I use [messense/aliyundrive-webdav](https://hub.docker.com/r/messense/aliyundrive-webdav), and you can also use alist, which supports more domestic cloud drives.
+I use [messense/aliyundrive-webdav](https://hub.docker.com/r/messense/aliyundrive-webdav), and you can also use openlist, which supports more domestic cloud drives.

 I won't go into detail about using Docker images in this process.
 However, I encountered a pitfall: